Subalpine meadows filled with vibrant wildflowers and backdropped by snow capped mountains.

 If your budget is smaller, check out the Cube Hotel.
 The affordable, modernist styled rooms have shared (but private) shower rooms and kitchen.

 For that guilt-free post-hiking meal, head straight to Craft Bierhaus and pick up one of their inventive mac ‘n’ cheeses!
-They also have a huge choice in HUGE choice of draught craft beer from breweries across BC.
+They also have a huge choice of draught craft beer from breweries across BC.

 Some fancier options include the Quartermaster Eatery and 112 Restaurant (the latter of which is conveniently located in the Regent Hotel building as mentioned above).
 The Quartermaster, my favourite of the two, specialises in seasonal dishes with an emphasis on smoke and fire.